ongunakaycom/streamnest-fullstack-angular-firebase-ssr-app/README.md

 ---

+## About Me

+I'm Ongun Akay, a Senior Full-Stack Developer with expertise across various technologies.

+- 👀 I specialize in full-stack development with extensive experience in frontend and backend technologies.
+- 🌱 Currently, I'm sharpening my skills in advanced concepts of web development.
+- 💞️ I’m always open to exciting collaborations and projects that challenge my abilities.
+- 📫 You can reach me at [info@ongunakay.com](mailto:info@ongunakay.com).

+---

 ## 📄 License

 This project is licensed under the [MIT License](./LICENSE) - see the LICENSE file for details.

----

-## 📬 Author

-**Ongun Akay** is a Senior Full-Stack Developer with expertise across various technologies.

-👀 I specialize in full-stack development with extensive experience in frontend and backend technologies. 🌱 Currently, I'm sharpening my skills in advanced concepts of web development. 💞️ I’m always open to exciting collaborations and projects that challenge my abilities. 📫 You can reach me at info@ongunakay.com.